-Students must comply with the applicable Rules of Professional Conduct in the jurisdiction in which the student is engaged in an independent clinical.
+You must comply with the applicable Rules of Professional Conduct in the jurisdiction in which you’re engaged in an independent clinical project.

-Students are obligated to preserve client confidentiality under the Rules of Professional Conduct.
-Students must pay particular attention to client confidentiality when submitting progress reports, final papers, and evaluations, and must make sure that they do not reveal client or organizational confidences, including any identifying information or case strategy.
+You are obligated to preserve client confidentiality under the Rules of Professional Conduct.
+You must pay particular attention to client confidentiality when submitting weekly reflections to your faculty sponsor and OCP, final paper, and evaluation, and must make sure that you do not reveal client or organizational confidences, including any identifying information or case strategy.